 The temporary staffing industry has always been looked upon as a bellwether for the U.S., according to the analysts.
 It is used during survival mode by most hiring managers.

 With the declining recession, the temporary staffing industry is expected to do well.
 Some experts are not sure if the end of recession propels the growth.
-Employers remember the advantages of staffing throughout their career.
+Employers know the advantages of temporary staffing.
 They understand what works and what doesn't, and what provides better flexibility for them.

 Some of the biggest reasons why companies turn to staffing companies for temp staffing are due to many reasons:

 - Talent mismatch: Most qualified people are hard to hire since they are rarely found.
 It is difficult to find candidates with the right expertise, up-to-date resources, and identify and recruit talent better than employers can.